bonfire-networks/bonfire_ghost/README.md

 - **Default author**: fallback identity used when a Ghost article's author can't be resolved.
 - **Post into group or topic**: where imported articles are posted.
+- **Only auto-import these Ghost tags**: restrict auto-import to articles carrying the listed Ghost tag(s).
 - **Only import articles matching a topic**: import only when the article's primary tag matches a Bonfire topic.
 - **Auto-import on publish**: import and mirror articles as Ghost publishes/edits/deletes them (via webhook).
 - **Membership tiers**: which Ghost tiers may have a login-capable account (the tier gate; leave all off to allow any member).
 - **Gated login (Ghost members only)** + a login message: hides password login so eligible Ghost members/staff use passwordless login.
+- **External signup URL**: optional; adds a Sign up button next to login that redirects here (e.g. your Ghost subscribe page).

 ### Embed comments on Ghost articles